Skip to main content

 1.1 Peer Group Segmentation

-To ensure comparisons are relevant, data is segmented using three specific filters.
+To ensure comparisons are relevant, data is segmented by using one of the below two filters:

 2. Revenue Size